 Some of the first settlers of this family name were:

-Cron Settlers in the United States in the 18th Century
+Cron Settlers in United States in the 18th Century

-Cron Settlers in the United States in the 19th Century
+Cron Settlers in United States in the 19th Century

 The Cron Family Crest was acquired from the Houseofnames.com archives.
 The Cron Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.